In this guide, we walk you through the steps to set up and run WireGuard on a router.

 curl https://api.mullvad.net/wg/ -d account=YOURMULLVADACCOUNTNUMBER --data-urlencode pubkey=YOURPUBLICKEY

-The IP:address to use will Mullvad will be returned.
+The IP:address to use with Mullvad will be returned.

 Add the WireGuard interface